Harold Jones-Quartey

-Harold Jones-Quartey (born August 6, 1993) is a former American football safety.
-He played college football at the University of Findlay and signed with the Arizona Cardinals as an undrafted free agent in 2015.
+Harold Jones-Quartey (born August 6, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Findlay Oilers and signed with the Arizona Cardinals as an undrafted free agent in 2015.

 College career

-Jones-Quartey attended and played college football for the Findlay Oilers.
+Jones-Quartey attended and played college football at the University of Findlay.
 In 2011, he contributed as a wide receiver and had eight receptions for 120 yards and a touchdown.
-In 2012, he contributed on offense as a wide receiver and defense as a safety. he had 15 catches for 174 yards and recorded 40 tackles, one interception, which was returned 42 yards for a touchdown.
+In 2012, he contributed on offense as a wide receiver and defense as a safety.
+He had 15 catches for 174 yards and recorded 40 tackles, one interception, which was returned 42 yards for a touchdown.
 In 2013, he had 92 tackles, three interceptions, nine pass deflections, and one forced fumble.

 Professional career

 Arizona Cardinals

-On May 11, 2015, Jones-Quartey signed with the Arizona Cardinals as an undrafted free agent following the conclusion of the 2015 NFL Draft.
-Jones-Quartey caught the attention of the Cardinals with his preseason performance against the Kansas City Chiefs.
+On May 11, 2015, Jones-Quartey signed with the Arizona Cardinals as an undrafted free agent following the conclusion of the 2015 NFL draft.
+He caught the attention of the Cardinals with his preseason performance against the Kansas City Chiefs.
 He made six tackles in that game and later, against the San Diego Chargers, intercepted backup quarterback Brad Sorensen.
 Despite a strong preseason, he was waived by the Cardinals on September 5, 2015.